carrot/share-button/README.md

 4. It's tiny and compact, expanding only when the user actually wants to share something.

 # Getting Started
-1. [Download the script](https://github.com/carrot/share-button/releases/download/v1.0.0/ShareButton.min.js) and include it on your page.
+1. [Download the latest script & stylesheet](https://github.com/carrot/share-button/releases) and include it on your page.
 2. Make a `share-button` element on your page
 3. In your javascript, call `new ShareButton()`
 4. Pass options to the share call if you want (details below)